Gabrielle Carteris

 Gabrielle Carteris (/kɑːrˈtɛrɪs/ kar-TERR-iss) is an American actress and trade union leader.
-Her best known acting role is as Andrea Zuckerman in Beverly Hills, 90210.
+She is best known for her role as Andrea Zuckerman in Beverly Hills, 90210.

-In 2012, Carteris was elected executive vice president of SAG-AFTRA, a trade union representing over 100,000 actors and other professionals mainly in the United States.
-She assumed the position of acting president of the union following the death of the previous president, Ken Howard, on March 23, 2016.
-On April 9, 2016, Carteris was elected SAG-AFTRA president by national board to serve out the remainder of Howard's term.
+In 2012, Carteris was elected as executive vice president of SAG-AFTRA (the Screen Actors Guild–American Federation of Television and Radio Artists), a trade union representing 170,000 media professionals worldwide.
+She assumed the position of acting president following the death of the previous president, Ken Howard, on March 23, 2016.
+On April 9, 2016, Carteris was elected SAG-AFTRA president by the national board to serve out the remainder of Howard's term.
 She was re-elected to the position in August 2017 and August 2019 by full membership vote.

 Early years

 Carteris was born in Scottsdale, Arizona, to Marlene, a realtor, and Ernest J. Carteris, a restaurant owner.
 She has a twin brother, James.
 Her father was of Greek ancestry whereas her mother is Jewish.
 Her parents separated six months after her birth.
 Carteris's mother moved with her children to San Francisco, California, where she set up a children's clothing store.
 She attended Redwood High School in Larkspur, California.